Winter Hiking in Austria

 Thermal inlays made of lambskin or felt will help stop the cold from the ground.

-Gaiters prevent snow from dropping into your boots from above and will keep your lower legs dry.
-The best gaiters are those that can be secured by an under-the-heel strap.
+Gaiters prevent snow from dropping into your boots and will keep your lower legs dry.
+The best ones are those that can be secured by an under-the-heel strap.

 We recommend mountaineering or trekking socks made of a mixed fabric combining the positive properties of natural fibres and those of synthetic fibres.
 They’ll keep you warm and will dry quickly.